phantomics/april/README.md

 ## Why Apex?

-APL veritably hums with semantic power.
-As a handful of characters run through the lexer, vast fields of data grow, morph and distil to reveal their secrets.
-However, APL has hitherto dwelt in an ivory tower, secluded inside monolithic (and often costly) runtime environments.
+APL veritably hums with algorithmic power.
+As a handful of characters run past the lexer, vast fields of data grow, morph and distil to reveal their secrets.
+However, APL has hitherto dwelt in an ivory tower, secluded inside monolithic runtime environments.
 If you have a store of data you'd like to use with APL, getting it there can be an ordeal.
-Like hauling tons of cargo on donkeys' backs through a narrow mountain pass, it's not fun, and the prospect of it has ended many conversations about APL before they could begin.
+Like hauling tons of cargo on donkeys' backs through a narrow mountain pass, it's not fun, and the prospect of it has ended many discussions of APL before they could begin.

 But no longer.
 Lisp is the great connector of the software world, digesting and transforming semantic patterns in much the same way that APL transforms numeric patterns.
-With APL inside of Lisp, databases, streams, binary files and other expressive media are just a few lines of code away from processing with APL.
+With APL inside of Lisp, databases, streams, binary files and other media are just a few lines of code away from processing with APL.

 ## Installation